FantasticFiasco/axis-discovery-ssdp-js/README.md

 A Node.js SSDP (UPnP) client library written in TypeScript capable of searching for [Axis Communication](http://www.axis.com) cameras.

+To also find cameras on the network using Bonjour, please see [axis-discovery](https://github.com/FantasticFiasco/axis-discovery).

 ## Table of contents

 - [Super simple to use](#super-simple-to-use)